What is a family report and how is it used?

 How will the report writer use the information they collect?

-The report writer will use the information they collect throughout the interviews, the court documents and any other documents provided to them, to write the family report.
-Any information the report writer collects can be accessed by the court, even if it is not used in the final family report.
-The court may require the report writer to give evidence at your hearing.
+The report writer will use the information they collect during this process to write the family report.
+The information you provide to the report writer cannot be kept confidential.
+The court can access any information collected by the report writer, even if it is not used in the final family report.
+If the matter goes to a hearing, the report writer may be required to give evidence at your hearing.

 Who will see the family report?